rotemdan/lzutf8.js/README.md

 *remarks:* Multiple binary strings may be freely concatenated and decoded as a single string.
 This is made possible by ending every sequence with special marker (char code 32768 for an even-length sequence and 32769 for a an odd-length sequence).

+# Release history

+0.2.0: Added async error handling.
+Added support for TextEncoder and TextDecoder when available.
+0.1.0 - 0.1.14: Initial release and updates.

 # License

 Copyright (c) 2014-2015, Rotem Dan &lt;rotemdan@gmail.com&gt;.